jrsacher/jrsacher.github.io/e1b/review.md

   + `while` loops: repeat while some Boolean expression is true
 + Functions
   + Reusable pieces of code that do a specific task
+  + Abstraction -- don't need to know how it was implemented to use it

 ### Programming